Ancient Worship For Today

 Find an Ancient Faith that will transform your life.
 Learn more about St. Thomas Church.

-Join with a movement of spirit-filled liturgical mission parishes fulfilling the great commission.
+Whether you are looking to join with St. Thomas Church or another jurisdiction, we are here to serve and help you.
 Learn more and we will be glad to discern and serve with you in your locality.

 COMMON QUESTIONS